ameli/imate/docs/source/tutorials/install.rst

 .. note::

-    The Sparse Suite library is only used for those functions in |project| that uses Cholesky decomposition method by passing ``method=cholesky`` argument to the functions.
+    The Sparse Suite library is only used for those functions in |project| that uses the Cholesky decomposition method by passing ``method=cholesky`` argument to the functions.
 See :ref:`API reference for Functions <Functions>` for details.

 1. Install Sparse Suite development library by